cscart/docs/en/designer_guide/theme_tutorial/change_settings.rst

     :align: center
     :alt: A theme displays the list of changed settings before activation.

-To allow these changes, the administrator must tick the checkboxes in the **Overwrite** column and then click **Submit**.
+To allow these changes, the administrator must tick the checkboxes in the **Overwrite** column and then click **Overwrite selected settings**.
 Only the ticked settings will be changed.
 If not all the settings are ticked, the looks and functioning of the theme may be affected.

 ==========================
 How to Change the Settings